You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 • Maybe you have every day free for bar prep.

-• Or maybe you only have the first 6 hours of your day free while the kids are at school.
+• Or maybe you only have certain hours of your day free while the kids are at school.

-Meanwhile, your bar review course could have a cookie-cutter schedule that packs in an overwhelming number of tasks or “self-study” sessions where you have no direction on what to do.
+Meanwhile, your bar review course hands you a cookie-cutter schedule that packs in an overwhelming number of tasks or “self-study” sessions where you have no direction on what to do.

 Is there a smarter, more effective plan that would serve your needs more and improve your odds of passing?